-Whether you are buying a new home or looking to invest in London property, you will probably have to compromise on factors such as location or property type in order to find a flat that is within your budget.
+Whether you are buying a new home or looking to invest in London property, you will probably have to compromise on factors such as location or property type to find a flat within your budget.

-Here are a few hints and tips to help you find a property that meets your needs at a price you can afford.
+This guide includes some hints and tips to help you find a property that meets your needs at an affordable price.

-If you are buying a flat in London it is likely to be leasehold.
+If you are buying a flat in London, it is likely to be a leasehold.
 A leasehold gives the purchaser the right to occupy the property for the period specified in the lease.
-Leases are usually long-term – often 90 or 120 years, but can be as short as 40 or as high as 999.
+Leases are usually long-term – often 90 or 120 years but can be as short as 40 or as high as 999.

-Some flats are a share of freehold, this means that the leaseholders each own a share of the company who owns the freehold.
-This gives the leaseholders more control over their home, as well as giving them the power to extend their lease for up to 999 years.
+Some flats are a share of freehold.
+This means that the leaseholders each own a share of the company that owns the freehold.
+Share of freehold gives the leaseholders more control over their home and gives them the power to extend their lease for up to 999 years.